The 99 NFL players, coaches and themes that will define 2018

 96. Concussions: Alarmed by a league-record 291 reported concussions in 2017, owners took relatively dramatic steps this spring.
 They not only changed rules involving the kickoff and use of the helmet, but they're also targeting training camp scrimmages that produce a disproportionate number of concussions.
 Concussion tracking will take on a new urgency.

 97. Thursday night games: For the first time since the NFL began releasing injury data, games played on Thursday night produced a higher injury rate than those on other days.
-The games aren't going away -- owners inked a new five-year broadcast deal with Fox Sports valued at an average of $660 million annually -- but there should be new scrutiny in 2018.
+The games aren't going away -- owners signed a new five-year broadcast deal with Fox Sports valued at an average of $660 million annually -- but there should be new scrutiny in 2018.
 Players have long complained about the minimal recovery time associated with games on short rest.

 98. Concussion settlement: An issue that has largely played out in the background for current NFL players is starting to spill into the mainstream discussion.
 Payouts have been slower than expected, as have accusations of fraudulent claims, and the ongoing dispute has become another source of concern for active players who don't trust owners.